prerakmall/C-MapReduce/README.md

 2. Suse Linux 11 (kernel 3.0.93-0.5) with GCC compiler (gcc 4.3.4)

 # Motivation
-Our motivation is mainly driven by <b>Deep Neural Network (DNN)</b>, one of the most popular technique nowadays in current machine learning area.
-While DNN is one of the wide variety of machine learning techniques, it was once considered impossible until recent technology breakthrough in:
+Our motivation is mainly inspired by <b>Deep Neural Network (DNN)</b>, one of the most popular technique nowadays in machine learning area.
+While DNN is one of the wide variety of machine learning techniques, it was once considered impossible in last decade until recent technology breakthrough in:

 1. distributed computing (using MapReduce Framework)
 2. parallel computing (using GPU) and